-Being compressible, the addition of rock fill directly onto deep peat can lead to long term maintenance issues.
+Being compressible, the addition of rock fill directly onto deep peat can lead to long-term maintenance issues.
 While the traditional alternative construction method of excavating the compressible material and its replacement remains an option, the waste prevention approach also suggests other strategies.
 These include piling to a firm foundation, using lightweight fill materials and applying displacement techniques.
-All serve to minimise the generation of large quantities of waste peat that requires disposal.
+All serve to minimise the generation of large quantities of waste peat that requires disposal, as well as obviating the need for dewatering.
 Excavated peat also has potential for commercial use, particularly as a soil improver, as well as being used as filter medium for wastewater treatment and odour treatment.
 Where large quantities requiring off-site disposal arise, the potential for such end uses needs to be actively considered in conjunction with organisations that have expertise in the processing and marketing of these materials.